Unibet is a one stop shop for sports betting, casino, poker, games and bingo.

 In terms of sports variety, you’ll find all your favourites like soccer, tennis, golf, rugby, etc. If you’re looking for something a little more on the rare side, Unibet also offers betting on popular sports in Scandinavia (unsurprising, given they’re a Scandinavian operator!) such as Pesapallo (similar to baseball, but with vertical pitching), Trotting (harness racing), Bridge, Bandy (like Ice Hockey but with a round ball) and Floorball (similar to indoor hockey but with a dimpled, holed ball).
 If you like a great variety of unique sports, this website is definitely worth a look.

 Also worth trying is the live betting platform, Unibet TV, which allows you to follow all the live action as it unfolds, second by second, and bet on the various available markets, whose prices are updated live.
-And if mobile betting is your thing, they have their own mobile app for iPhone and Android devices, along with a £10 mobile free bet offer.
+And if mobile betting is your thing, they have their own mobile app for iPhone and Android devices.
 Other mobile apps are also available, such as the Live Streaming Sports TV Guide and Football Stats Centre.

 Payment methods are a bit on the sparse side, including Visa, Mastercard, Moneybookers, Neteller, Paysafecard, Ukash and bank transfer.
 These may vary depending on your location.